At the age of five he already spoke

 «AIPEX is an institution with a high responsibility in the country»

-What was your childhood and youth like – periods in which you cemented the pillars of the successful man and professional you have become?
+your childhood and youth like – periods in which you cemented the pillars of

 My childhood was, in many aspects, challenging because right from the beginning I began to face life with enormous challenges given that, at the time, I and children whose parents were involved in the fight for liberation, ended up growing up in circumstances very different from those that most children live in our country today.
 The nature of the life of those who had to change places frequently, without the conditions to grow up and to have an education is not the same as the one we have today.
 Certainly, on balance, we can say that these challenges prepared us better for our future, so we bring experiences that were characterised by privacy, hardships, but also a great resilience that after all is important for the construction of a person who feels comfortable in trying to be better and in this way being able to make a contribution.